TheShahnawaaz/ShahOJ/TUTORIAL/03-problem-structure.md

 # Problem Structure

-Understanding the file organization and structure of PocketOJ problems is crucial for effective problem creation and management.
+Understanding the file organization and structure of ShahOJ problems is crucial for effective problem creation and management.

 ## 📁 Directory Structure

-Each problem in PocketOJ follows a standardized directory structure:
+Each problem in ShahOJ follows a standardized directory structure:

 ```
 problems/your-problem-slug/